-• There is negligible risk to marine organisms and terrestrial animals associated with exposure to endosulfan in the Arctic

-• Human dietary risk was concluded to be generally negligible except with unrealistic, extreme worst-case assumptions (coincidence of very heavy reliance upon marine mammals and fish characterised by 99th centile endosulfan residue profiles).
+- There is essentially negligible risk to marine organisms and terrestrial animals associated with exposure to endosulfan in the Arctic - Human dietary risk was concluded to be generally negligible except with unrealistic, extreme worst-case assumptions (coincidence of very heavy reliance upon marine mammals and fish characterised by 99th centile endosulfan residue profiles).

-Based on stable concentrations of endosulfan in the environment, the virtual absence of trophic magnification and biomagnification in the food chain, a negligible ecological risk to marine mammals and a negligible human dietary risk, concerns of potential adverse effects on human health and the environment leads to the conclusion that endosulfan does not demonstrate typical POP behaviour that would indicate a requirement to classify it as a POP.
+Based on stable endosulfan levels in the environment, the virtual absence of trophic magnification and biomagnification in the food chain, a negligible ecological risk to marine mammals and a negligible human dietary risk, concerns of adverse effect to human health and the environment cannot be demontrated that may suggest a classification as a POP.

-An abstract of the research findings that support these conclusions is provided overleaf for each of the points summarised above.
+An abstract of the research findings that support these conclusions are provided overleaf for each of the points summarised above.

 Long-term continuous air sampling is available for comparatively few sites of which Alert in the Canadian high Arctic provides by far the most significant and highest value dataset.
 The long-term trend in endosulfan residues in air in the Arctic appears to be stable.
 Usage/emission may have peaked during the period 1990-2001 and may now be in decline but establishing the extent of any delay in parallel decline in air residues will require further (and perhaps more extensive) continuous air sampling.
 The timescales required to assess this cannot be accurately estimated due to a lack of knowledge about the significance of a wide range of potential confounding influences summarised by Hung et al. (2005) as well as more up to date and more accurate usage and emission estimates.
 The available seawater monitoring database does not constitute a robust enough database to allow firm conclusions to be made regarding temporal trends.
-A survey of glacial firn and ice has revealed the potential for accumulation $\alpha$ - and $\beta$ -endosulfan.
-The accumulation profile for the last 50 years reveals that input of endosulfan has declined, although significant post-depositional migration may obscure this profile.
+A survey of glacial firn and ice has revealed the potential for accumulation α - and β -endosulfan.
+The accumulation profile for the last 50 years reveals that input of endosulfan has reduced, although significant post-depositional migration may obscure this profile.